Why SEL Curriculum Matters: A Guide to Social-Emotional Learning

 Determining the "best" SEL curriculum depends on various factors like the school's context, student demographics, and specific needs.
 Effective SEL programs are often those that are evidence-based, culturally responsive, and incorporate continuous evaluation and improvement.

 SEL does not have designed and set subjects such as math, geography, or literature.
 The best approach would be to ensure incorporation of SEL to as many areas as possible.
-This includes esports education, too.
-When lessons start catering to student interests and become more fun and relatable, SEL starts working wonderfully, fostering a growth mindset.
-On top of that, having a dedicated platform with many tools that help you implement esports in your curriculum would be a cherry on top.
+That's why esports creates the most ideal environment.

 At first glance, it might make you wonder how these two realms support each other.
 Here’s how: